ugr-sail/sinergym/docs/source/pages/environments.rst

 1. Add your building (IDF file) to `buildings <https://github.com/ugr-sail/sinergym/tree/main/sinergym/data/buildings>`__.
-   That building model must be "free" as far as external interface is concerned if you plan to use Sinergym's **action definition** which will modify the model for you before starting the simulation automatically (see section :ref:`action_definition`).
+   That building model must be "free" as far as external interface is concerned if you plan to use Sinergym's **action definition** which will modify the model for you before starting the simulation automatically (see section :ref:`Action definition`).
-   If you are going to control a component which is not supported by Sinergym currently, you will have to update IDF manually before starting simulation.
+   If you are going to control a component which is not supported by Sinergym currently, you will have to update IDF manually before starting simulation. *Be sure that new IDF model version is compatible with EnergyPlus version*.

 2. Add your own EPW file for weather conditions or use ours in environment constructor.
-   Sinergym will adapt `DesignDays` in IDF file using EPW automatically.
+   Sinergym will adapt `DesignDays` and `Location` in IDF file using EPW automatically.
+   It is important to add the *DDY* file too, with the same name than EPW in order to read the `DesignDay` correctly.

 3. Sinergym will check that observation variables specified in environments constructor are available in the simulation before starting.
 In order to be able to do these checks,